haimbilia/BuyHub/readme.txt

-    => 051003 - banner image getting repeated as width increases => 051070 - admin> cms> import instructions> identifiers are not manageable => 051206 - Signup with otp >> verify your number >> enter wrong otp>> some error message should be there
+    => 051003 - banner image getting repeated as width increases => 051070 - admin> cms> import instructions> identifiers are not manageable => 051206 - Signup with otp >> verify your number >> enter wrong otp>> some error message should be there => 051404 - On Contact us & Footer country code should be there with mobile number

 Enhancements :
    => Make provision to made seller